Solar Stuff

 Solar Cell (Photovoltaic Cell, Solar Panel)

-Solar Panel (100 X 70 X 4 mm) with attached positive and negative lead wires approximately 12 cm long, ending in alligator clips.
+Solar Panel (100 x 70 x 4 mm) with attached positive and negative lead wires approximately 12 cm long, ending in alligator clips.
 Turn sunlight into electricity.
 Note: One of the common misconceptions about solar cells is that they somehow "charge up" when you put them in the sunshine.
 This is incorrect.
 Solar cells convert solar energy (sunlight) into electricity, but they do not store the electricity.
-For that you need rechargable batteries (see Solar Battery Charger above).
-Provides a maximum of 0.5 volts at 1000 mA in very bright sunshine.
+For that you need rechargable batteries Provides a maximum of 0.5 volts at 1000 mA in very bright sunshine.
 Great for science fair projects.
 Join two or more in series to increase the voltage produced.
 Join two or more in parallel to increase the amperage produced.
 Ages 12 to adult.

 SOLR.18 $14.95 each